-Forum observed that a cluster agreement was signed by the petitioner with PSPCL for supply of electricity through a

-Cluster Sub-Station of M/s Vardhman Industries Ltd. & JSW Tinplate Pvt.
-Ltd. for a total Load/CD of Vallabh 12299.687KW/9500KVA in which Vardhman Industries is leader of the cluster.
-Further M/s Vardhman Industries Ltd. as one constituent consumer of the cluster sub-station got reduced his load/ CD from 3299.687KW/2500KVA to 1299.687KW/600KVA and the Revised A&A forms for the same were approved by CE/DS South Zone, Patiala vide his 1482/LS-356-PTA dated 08.02.2018.
-Memo No. reduction by constituent member resulted in reduction in CD of the individual constituent member, but the cluster for a total Load/CD agreement which was got revised by 12299.687KW/9500KVA, was not the petitioner.
+Forum observed that a cluster agreement was signed by the petitioner with PSPCL for supply of electricity through a Cluster Sub-Station of M/s Vardhman Industries Ltd. & JSW Vallabh Tinplate Pvt.
+Ltd. for a total Load/CD of 12299.687KW/9500KVA in which Vardhman Industries is leader of the cluster.
+Further the petitioner as one constituent consumer of the cluster substation reduced his load/CD got 3299.687KW/2500KVA to 1299.687KW/600KVA and the Revised A&A forms for the same were approved by CE/DS South Zone, Patiala vide his Memo No. 1482/LS-356-PTA dated 08.02.2018.
+This reduction constituent member resulted in reduction in CD of the individual constituent member, but the cluster agreement which was for a total Load/CD of 12299.687 KW/ 9500KVA, was not got revised by the petitioner.
 Thus, as per Regulation 4.3.3 of the Supply Code-2014, billing was required to be done on the basis of sanctioned CD of the cluster.